InitRunner

 SectionPurpose

-Everything except metadata and spec.role is optional — a minimal agent only needs a name and a system prompt.
+Everything except name and prompt is optional — a minimal agent only needs a name and a system prompt.
+Old envelopes still load; convert them with initrunner doctor --fix.
+See Envelope Migration.

 Architecture Overview